-You cannot change the default Redis configuration for Shared-VM plans.
-The default configuration is as follows:
+You cannot change the default Redis settings for shared-VM plans.
+Because of this, you cannot run

 no-eviction.
 This policy means that when the memory is full, the service does not evict any keys or perform any write operations until memory becomes available.

-maxclients, is set at 10000.
+maxclients, is set at 10,000 by default.
 Redis might reduce this number when run on a system with a low maximum number of file descriptors.
 You can retrieve the actual setting on your Redis service instances with the Redis command

-maxclients, but you cannot increase it above 10000.
-There is no way to configure shared plans to use a custom limit.
+maxclientsabove 10,000 and you cannot configure shared plans to permanently use a custom limit.

 This plan deploys a Redis instance in a shared VM and a single service broker VM.